stefanhendriks/Dune-II---The-Maker/README.md

 </del>

 - see units (draw them)
+- see units drawn in center when bigger than 32x32 pixels
+- see a shadow of a unit
+- see units of my own color (palette trickery)
 - see everything move in a certain pace (timed) at all time , regardless of my fps ([this post is helpful](http://gameprogrammingtutorials.blogspot.nl/2010/01/sdl-tutorial-series-part-5-dealing-with.html))
 - select one unit
 - select multiple units